GRESB/api-docs/source/includes/_batch-operations.md

 and `always_update` to bypass the validation procedure.

 <aside class="notice">
-  Please note, the examples in this sections are not valid JSON.
+  Please note, the examples in this sections are not valid JSONs.
 For brevity, some fields have been removed.
 In order to run them, you need to take out the comment lines and add the fields you need.
 Refer to the <a href="#asset-data-dictionary">data dictionary</a> for a detailed explanation of all available fields.
 </aside>

 <aside class="warning">
   The field <code>always_create</code> requires 5 data variables.
 Namely,
   <code>country</code>, <code>city</code>, <code>state_province</code>,
-  <code>asset_name</code>, and <code>property_type_code</code>.
+  <code>name</code>, and <code>property_type_code</code>.
 If one of these
   variables is missing, the entire batch request will fail!
 The field
   <code>always_update</code> has no minimal requirements.
 Please be aware that
-  although the API accepts invalid data, the data must be valid in order for the user to update the portfolio data in the Real Estate Assessment form the GRESB Asset Portal.
+  although the API accepts invalid data, the data must be valid in order for the user to update the portfolio data in the Real Estate Assessment from the GRESB Asset Portal.
 </aside>